Aedif/TokenVariants/README.md

 e.g. '**Dragon**' will match "token_art/**dragon**s/red/avatar.png" as well as "tokens/monsters/Red**Dragon**.png"

+### Static Cache

+This setting can be used to speed up image caching.

+When enabled the image cache will be stored in a file and read on game world load.
+The cache will only be refreshed when '**Search Paths**' or '**Forge Asset Library Paths**' settings change, or by manually re-caching by clicking the '**Cache Images**' button.

+Re-caching can also be performed by running the following in a macro:

+**game.modules.get("token-variants").api.cacheImages()**

 ## Image configuration

 Images displayed in the **Art Select** window or the **TokenHUD** side menu can be shift+left-clicked to open a configuration pop-up: